Post cover

 2.1 Relative specifier

-Importing a module using a relative specifier would resolve the path of the imported module relative to the current (importing) module location.
+Importing a module using a relative specifier resolves the path of the imported module relative to the current (importing) module location.

 Relative specifiers usually start with '.', '..', or './':